-Product similarity: do export and import unit values differ from less than 15%? ess than 15%?
+Product similarity: do export and imp ort unit values differ from le ess than 15%?
 Trade overlap: does the minority flow represent at least 10% of the majority flow?
-Yes Horizontal differentiation No Vertical differentiation Missing unit value Yes Two-Way Trade Trade horizontally differentiated Trade vertically differentiated Unallocated Two-Way Trade No One-Way Trade One-Way Trade
+Yes Horizontal differentiation No Vertical differentiation Missing unit value Yes Trade horizontally Trade vertically Unallocated Two-Way Trade differentiated differentiated Two-Way Trade No One-Way Trade One-Way Trade

-Breakdown of the country's manufactured trade by type (in % of total of exports and imports of manufactured goods, 2000- latest available year [t])
+Figure 2 Breakdown of the country's manufactured trade by type (in % of total of exports and imports of manufactured goods, 2000- latest available year [t])